ciena/ciena.saos10/docs/ciena.saos10.saos10_bgp_module.rst

                 <td>
                 </td>
                 <td>
                         <div>A route target is an 8-octet BGP extended community initially identifying a set of sites in a BGP VPN (RFC 4364).
 However, it has since taken on a more general role in BGP route filtering.
 A route target consists of three fields; a 2-octet type field, an administrator field, and an assigned number field.
 According to the data formats for type 0, 1, and 2 defined in RFC4360 and RFC5668, the encoding pattern is defined as; 0;2-octet-asn;4-octet-number 1;4-octet-ipv4addr;2-octet-number 2;4-octet-asn;2-octet-number.
-Some valid examples are; 0;100;100, 1;1.1.1.1;100, and 2;65535;100. (route-target list key)</div>
+Some valid examples are; 0;100;100, 1;1.1.1.1;100, and 2;65535;100.
+(Key for list: route-target)</div>
                 </td>
             </tr>